MicrosoftDocs/powerapps-docs/articles/data-platform-create-app.md

    ms.date="07/21/2016"
    ms.author="karthikb"/>

-# Create an app using Microsoft Common Data Model
+# Create an app using Microsoft Common Data Model #

-Microsoft Common Data Model makes it easy to store data using both standard entities provided by the platform and custom entities created by your organization.
-After you have the entities you need, using them to create an app is really simple.

-There are two ways to create an app using entities in the Common Data Model:

-* Create an app from data
-* Create an app from scratch

-Microsoft Common Data Model is enabled automatically as a data connection so that entities can be added as data sources to PowerApps.
-This is the same experience as external connections such as Microsoft SharePoint Online, Microsoft Dynamics CRM, or Salesforce.
+Create an app to manage data that's stored in Microsoft Common Data Model, using standard entities (which are built in), custom entities (which your organization creates), or both.

+PowerApps can create an app automatically based on an entity that you specify, or you can create an app from scratch that uses one or more entities that you specify.

+In either case, you don't need to create a connection from PowerApps to Microsoft Common Data Model, as you do with external connections such as SharePoint, Dynamics CRM, and Salesforce.
+You need only specify the entities or entities that you want to show, manage, or both in the app.

+**Prerequisites**

+1. [Sign up](signup-for-powerapps.md) for PowerApps, [install](http://aka.ms/powerappsinstall) it, open it, and then sign in by providing the same credentials that you used to sign up.
+1. Select **New** on the **File** menu (near the left edge).

-## Create app from data
+## Create an app automatically ##

-The simplest way to create an app using tables takes just a few minutes:

-1. Open PowerApps Studio and sign in with your organizational account.
-2. Click **New**
-3. Under *Create an app from your data*, select **Common data model** and then click the app layout.
-Common data model is available to you automatically.
-No additional sign-in is needed.
+1. Under **Create an app from your data**, click or tap **Common data model**, and then click or tap the app layout.

-4. If it is the first time you are using the Common data model, you may need to click on **Create my database**
+1. If prompted, click or tap **Create my database**.

-4. Select the entity you want to use.
-Click **Connect**.
+1. Click or tap the entity that you want to use, and then click or tap **Connect**.

-The standard "create from data" experience will start.
-For more information, see [Create an app from a set of data](#get-started-create-from-data.md).
+PowerApps automatically creates an app with three screens, as [Create an app from a set of data](#get-started-create-from-data.md) describes.

-## Create app from scratch
+## Create app from scratch ##

-Starting from scratch gives you the most flexibility:

-1. Open PowerApps Studio and sign in with your organizational account.
-2. Click **New** and then select **Blank app** under *Create an app*.
-This will create an empty app.
-3. Click **Content** and then **Data sources** on the ribbon to open the data sources pane on the right.
-4. Click **Add data source**.
+1. Under **Create an app**, click or tap **Blank app**.

+1. In the right-hand pane, click or tap **Data sources** to open that tab, and then click or tap **Add data source**.

-5. A list of connections appears for you to choose from.
-Select **Common data model** and then click **Connect**.
-The platform is available to you automatically.
-No additional sign-in is needed.
+1. In the list of connections, click or tap **Common data model** and then click or tap **Connect**.

-4. If it is the first time you are using the Common data model, you may need to click on **Create my database**
+1. If prompted, click or tap **Create my database**.

-6. In the list of entities, select the one or more entities you want to use.
-Click **Connect** again.
+1. In the list of entities, select the check box for one or more entities that you want to use, and then click or tap **Connect**.

-A data source pointing to the selected table will be added to the app.
-You can then use it with controls and formulas.

-For more information about in general how to create an app from scratch, see [Create an app from scratch](#get-started-create-from-blank.md).
+The entities or entities that you specified appear in the list of data sources, and you can build your app as [Create an app from scratch](#get-started-create-from-blank.md) describes.